tim-speed/flexdiffuse/README.md

 ## Archived Experiments ( Need old version to replicate )
 They are broken by the introduction of threshold floor or removal of modification to the "header" embedding.
+Header embedding modification has been readded, so it is possible to generate these again, I just need to go through and find the ideal settings as its now an adjustable cap.

 ### Img2Img Zeus portrait to Anime?